irlnathan/s-assoc-docs/associations2.md

 Now that the project is created I'll move on to models.

 #What are models?
 The term model is one of those over-loaded words that can cause a bunch of confusion.
-Therefore, I want to provide some context for how I'm using the term `model` in this dicussion.
+Therefore, I want to provide some context for how I'm using the term `model` in this discussion.
 For my purposes a `model` is a group of attributes that describes some thing.
-For example, I want to create a user `model` that consists of a single attribute:  **name**.
+For example, I want to create a User `model` that consists of a single attribute:  **name**.

-user model ||
+User model ||
 | name|
 |:--:     |
 ||

-In sails, I can create a **user** `model` as a javascript object:
+In sails, I can create a **User** `model` as a javascript object:

 ```javascript
 attributes: {